The Belgica expedition 1897–99

 “We all stand still for a long time and look for him.
 His yellow oilskin shines so mercilessly up from the depths for so long,” Koren writes in his diary. 📜

-Ludvig-Hjalmar Johansen, the sailor who held Wiencke as he disappeared, later wrote a five-page report on the incident. 📜
+Ludvig-Hjalmar Johansen, the sailor who last held Wiencke before he disappeared, later wrote a five-page report on the incident. 📜

 The ice closes up, the mood drops